mscarey/legislice/docs/guides/downloading.rst

     >>> citing_enactment = client.read(inbound_refs[0])
     >>> citing_enactment.node
     '/us/usc/t17/s109/b/4'
+    >>> citing_enactment.text
+    'Any person who distributes a phonorecord or a copy of a computer program (including any tape, disk, or other medium embodying such program) in violation of paragraph (1) is an infringer of copyright under section 501 of this title and is subject to the remedies set forth in sections 502, 503, 504, and 505.
+Such violation shall not be a criminal offense under section 506 or cause such person to be subject to the criminal penalties set forth in section 2319 of title 18.'

 This Enactment happens not to have any child nodes nested within it, so its full text is the same as what we saw when we looked at the